CFQR (AM)

 CFQR (600 AM) is an English-language radio station in Montreal, Quebec.

+History

+On November 9, 2012, the CRTC approved an application by 7954689 Canada Inc. to operate an English language commercial AM radio station in Montréal at 600 kHz (class B) with a transmitter power of 10,000 watts daytime and 5,000 watts nighttime.

 On June 28, 2017, a test broadcast began on AM 600 by TTP Media, the same owners as CFNV.
 The call sign was announced as CFQR (no relation to the former CFQR-FM, now CKBE-FM).

 On June 13, 2022, CFQR launched its morning drive program, Mornings Matter.
-The program is hosted by Jim Connell, a former host at CINW and CKMI-DT.
+The program was hosted by Jim Connell, a former host at CINW and CKMI-DT.
 In connection with the launch, CFQR stated that its programming would feature news, information, and talk, along with music from the 1970s, 1980s, and 1990s.

+As of 2023, the station is 100% automated with no live programming.

+In 2024, the Trent Out Loud podcast was added.
+The show features hip-hop and rnb from the 90s and 2000s.
+It mixes in entertainment news.
+It can be heard on weekdays 11 am to 12 midday.

+The station is currently operated by RRR Media, which Phil Richards owns.

+In January of 2025, the Trent Out Loud show is no longer airing.
+It continues as a podcast.
+It has been replaced by a third hour of Kris Leblanc.

 Ownership

-The radio station is owned by a numbered company, 7954689 Canada Inc. operating in Montreal, Quebec, Canada.
-It is equally controlled by:
+The radio station was owned by a numbered company, 7954689 Canada Inc. operating in Montreal, Quebec, Canada.
+It was equally controlled by: